Kitware/CMake/Help/command/find_package.rst

 configuration file found is used, even if a newer version of the package resides later in the list of search paths.

-For search paths which contain glob expressions (``*``), the order in which directories matching the glob are searched is unspecified unless the :variable:`CMAKE_FIND_PACKAGE_SORT_ORDER` variable is set.
-This variable, along with the :variable:`CMAKE_FIND_PACKAGE_SORT_DIRECTION` variable, determines the order in which CMake considers glob matches.
+For search paths which contain glob expressions (``*``), directories matching the glob are searched in natural, descending order by default.
+This behavior can be overridden by setting variables :variable:`CMAKE_FIND_PACKAGE_SORT_ORDER` and :variable:`CMAKE_FIND_PACKAGE_SORT_DIRECTION` accordingly.
+Those variables determine the order in which CMake considers glob matches.
 For example, if the file system contains the package configuration files

 ::